FIG. 04 Experiments, run honestly

 Nominal false-positive rate is 5%.
 What you'll actually get is closer to 30–40% — the inflation comes entirely from the decision process, not the data.

-— idle —
+— reference —

 Pure JavaScript.
 Each frame generates a batch of Bernoulli trials (rate scaled by the Speed dial), updates the two Beta posteriors, recomputes the running z-test p-value and a Monte Carlo estimate of P(B > A).
 Sixty frames per second on any device since the iPhone 8.